 YES N/A NO A. Control Activities / Information and Communication 1.
 Are there written policies and internal operating procedures that have been approved by the governing body or top management?
-2. Has the Code of Professional Ethics been made available to all employees with financial responsibilities?
-3. Have transactions been executed in accordance with integrity and ethical values/ codes?
+2. Has the Code of Professional Ethics been made 3.
+Have transactions been executed in accordance with integrity and ethical values/ codes?
 4. Are procedures documented, kept current and readily available for use by all employees?
 B. Commitment to Competence 5.
 Are responsibilities clearly defined in writing and communicated?
 6. Does management understands the knowledge and skills required to accomplish tasks?
-7. Does management get involved in training?
-C. Management's Philosophy and Operating Style 8.
+7. C. Management's Philosophy and Operating Style 8.
 Does management use budget, spending plans, etc. to review the agency's performance?
 9. Are principal accounting records and accounting employees at all locations under the supervision of the principal accounting officer?
 10. Does management actively follow-up on complaints from customers/clients?
 11. Are policies and procedures consistent with statutory authority?
 12. Is the budget system and the planning process integrated?
 13. Are periodic (monthly, quarterly) reports on the status of actual to budget performance prepared and reviewed by top management?
 14. Are unusual variances between budget and actual examined?